diegob1212/BIManalyst_g_24/A3/README.md

 We found that this process could be automated for better consistency and faster validation during design.

 ## Description of the tool
-The developed Python script, called r120_wall_checker, automates the check of fire-resistance requirements for load-bearing concrete walls.
+The developed Python script, r120_wall_checker, automates the verification of fire-resistance (R120) requirements for load-bearing interior concrete walls in IFC building models.
-Using ifcOpenShell, the tool reads the IFC model and performs the following steps:
+It uses the IfcOpenShell library to parse and analyze Building Information Models (BIM) following the IFC standard.

+🔍 Workflow Overview
+1. IFC Model Import

+The script reads both the architectural (25-08-D-ARCH.ifc) and structural (25-08-D-STR.ifc) models.

+2. Wall Selection

-1. Extracts all IfcWall and IfcWallStandardCase elements.
+From all IfcWall and IfcWallStandardCase elements, the tool automatically selects:

-2. Filters only those marked as load-bearing (IsLoadBearing = TRUE).
+Walls explicitly marked as load-bearing in the IFC attributes or names, and

+Walls identified as interior (e.g. names containing “Interior Wall (Load Bearing)”).

+3. Material and Geometry Extraction

+For each selected wall, the tool extracts:

+The concrete thickness (only summing layers that contain concrete or béton), and

+The concrete strength class (e.g., C25/30) from the associated IFC materials.

+If no concrete layer is found, the wall is treated as non-concrete.
+If concrete is present but no class is specified, it is labeled “UNKNOWN concrete class.”

+4. Fire-Resistance Evaluation (R120)

+Each wall is checked against Eurocode 2 (EN 1992-1-2) tabulated requirements:

-3. Reads wall thickness (from IfcMaterialLayerSet → LayerThickness) and concrete class (from IfcRelAssociatesMaterial → IfcMaterial.Name).
+Minimum wall thickness → 220 mm

+Minimum concrete class → C25/30
-4. Compares these values against Eurocode 2, EN 1992-1-2 tabulated criteria for R120.

-5. Classifies each wall as:

-   - ✅ PASS – meets R120 thickness + material class,

-   - ❌ FAIL – below threshold,

-   - ⚠️ UNKNOWN – missing or incomplete data.

-The script exports results both to the terminal and a .csv file (r120_results.csv) for easy reference and documentation.
+5. Automated Classification

+Based on these parameters, the script assigns one of the following results:

+Result	Description
+✅ PASS	Thickness and concrete class both meet R120 criteria ❌ FAIL	Does not meet one or more requirements
+⚠️ UNKNOWN	Concrete class not defined but thickness is satisfactory
+6. Output and Summary

+The tool prints a detailed wall-by-wall summary in the terminal, listing:

+Wall name

+Thickness (mm)

+Concrete class or “NOT CONCRETE”

+Compliance status (PASS / FAIL / UNKNOWN)

+Reason for classification

+At the end, it provides a summary table of:

+Total number of checked walls

+Number of passing walls

+Number of failing walls

+Number of walls with unknown results

-Assumptions for wind calculation: (ARE WE DOING ANY ASSUMPTION OR SHOULD WE DELETE THIS=????????)
+Assumptions for wind calculation: doesn't apply to our project

 Assumptions regarding the model (IFC-file): ???????????
 - The investigated model should contain a column and walls at every edge of the building,